Hi, I’m Katherine North.

 Here’s my official bio.

-Katherine North became a life coach because she realized that she’d always had “tell me your secrets” tattooed on her forehead in invisible ink anyway and hell, maybe it was time to go pro.
-Her clients are ambitious, successful, and too smart for most of the self-help aisle– but they secretly yearn for terribly mortifying things.
+Katherine North became a life coach because one day she realized that she’d always had “tell me your secrets” tattooed on her forehead in invisible ink anyway and hell, maybe it was time to go pro.
+Her clients are ambitious, successful women who are way too smart for most of the self-help aisle– but they secretly yearn for terribly mortifying things.
 Things like more magic, more peace, and more grit (oh god).
 She helps them be bigger and braver than they ever thought they’d need to be…sometimes bigger and braver than they wish they HAD to be.
 She calls this “Declaring Dominion” and she recently did exactly that by changing her name to Katherine North at age 41 just because she wanted to.
 (Is that allowed?!?
 It is!!!)
 She’s a queer feminist, mother of five, and she grew up as a missionary kid but now she’s a foul-mouthed heathen mystic.
 She also might be the only life coach in the world who doesn’t believe in the law of attraction.
 More than 3,000 women have used her Queen Sweep program to clear their lives of clutter, she teaches sensitive empaths to set energetic boundaries in Practical Magic for Secret Mystics, and she helps kindred spirits become epic f*cking badasses in her EFBA programs.
 She and her husband, Nick North, who is a transgender man and advocate, recently won a grant to make a documentary about their marriage and their big queer family.
 Shouldn’t be squirmy at all.

 Here’s the real scoop.

 I spend my days talking to people about the most intense, wonderful, and terrible parts of their lives, and when we’re done talking they almost always feel better.

 This is commonly known as life coaching.